Aryaan03/Data-Augmentation/README.md

 ## Testing

 Testing using pytest & mocking is done to make sure that all the functions are working independently and properly.
 Testing is crucial for early bug detection and maintaining code quality.
 Testing units of code encourages modular, understandable code and integrates seamlessly into continuous integration workflows, boosting integrity.
-Ultimately, all major functions like Retrieve, ExtractData, CreateDB and more are tested if they are functioning properly.
-For example. test_create verifies if a database and table is created or not.
+Ultimately, all major functions like Retrieve, ExtractData, Database and more are tested if they are functioning properly.
+For example. test_retrieve verifies if data is fetched from the URL or not.

     1. `test_Retrieve`: